Michael DeBakey: Later surgical career

 DeBakey continued to practice medicine until his death in 2008 at the age of 99.
 His contributions to the field of medicine spanned the better part of 75 years.
 DeBakey operated on more than 60,000 patients, including several heads of state.
 DeBakey and a team of American cardiothoracic surgeons, including George Noon, supervised quintuple-bypass surgery performed by Russian surgeons on Russian president Boris Yeltsin in 1996.
+On 29 April 1999, DeBakey oversaw an aorta-coronary bypass surgery of Azerbaijani president Heydar Aliyev in Cleveland, Ohio during Aliyev's visit to the United States.

 Health issues

 In late 2005, DeBakey suffered an aortic dissection.
-Years prior, DeBakey had pioneered the surgical treatment that now bears his name to treat this condition.
+Years earlier, DeBakey had pioneered the surgical treatment that now bears his name to treat this condition.
 A sharp chest pain sent him to Houston Methodist Hospital, where the diagnosis was confirmed by a CT scan.

 DeBakey initially resisted the surgical option, but as his health deteriorated and DeBakey became unresponsive, the surgical team opted to proceed with surgical intervention.
-In a controversial decision, Houston Methodist's ethics committee approved the operation; on February 9–10, DeBakey at age 98 became the oldest patient ever to undergo the surgery for which he was responsible.
+In a controversial decision, Houston Methodist's ethics committee approved the operation; on February 9–10, 2006, DeBakey at age 97 became the oldest patient ever to undergo the surgery for which he was responsible.
 The operation by George Noon to repair his aorta with a Dacron graft, similar to one he had pioneered decades earlier, lasted seven hours.
-After a complicated post-operative course that required eight months in the hospital at a cost of over one million dollars, DeBakey was released in September 2006 and returned to good health to live for another two years.
+After a complicated post-operative course that required eight months in the hospital at a cost of over one million dollars, DeBakey was released in September 2006 and returned to good health.